jujusnake/ainokatachi-web/README.md

 ![Ariana Performing][ari-screenshot]

 From the lyrics, I got the idea of "versatile and diverse sides of love".
- _(although at first I only thought this song was all about sexual implications)_

-\+ from the video, I got the neon-like color motifs from the stage lightings.
+\+ from the video, I got the neon-like color motifs of the stage lightings.

 ### Additional Inspiration